-These pressed nature cards and envelopes are perfect for the holidays, but they can be made for any occasion!
+These pressed flower cards and envelopes are perfect for the holidays, but they can be made for any occasion!
 They make beautiful birthday, Easter, Mother’s Day, and thank you cards as well!
 If you don’t currently have pressed pieces of nature, I linked some beautiful sets in the supplies section!

 - Blank envelopes and cards- I can’t find a plain white set with a V shaped flap on Amazon, but this set with the gold trim is pretty!
 I found my set at Target.
 I wish the envelopes were a bit thicker, but they worked just fine!
 I suggest using card stock for the cards, so the paper doesn’t get wavy in the drying process.